 With increased mandates for electronic record keeping, data security has become even more important for public companies and government entities.

-Secure Erase is compliant with the following laws:
+Our data destruction software is compliant with the following laws:

 HIPAA, the Health Insurance Portability and Accountability Act, sets the standard for protecting sensitive patient data.
 Any company that deals with protected health information (PHI) must ensure that all the required physical, network, and process security measures are in place and followed.